monikma/monikma.github.io/_posts/2024-03-05-aws-certified-solutions-architect-storage.md

     - EC2 -> Images -> AMIs -> Launch Instance from AMI

 ## EBS Encryption
-- you can **encrypt your Volume with an industry standard `AES-256` algorithm**
+- you can **encrypt your volume with an industry standard `AES-256` algorithm**
   - uses KMS's (Key Management Service) CMKs (Customer Master Keys)
 - when EBS is encrypted, it is **end-to-end**:
-  - => data inside the Volume is encrypted
+  - => data inside the volume is encrypted
-  - => data in transit between instance and Volume is encrypted
+  - => data in transit between instance and volume is encrypted
   - => all snapshots are encrypted
-  - => all Volumes created from those snapshots are encrypted
+  - => all volumes created from those snapshots are encrypted
 - handled transparently
 - minimal impact on latency
 - you can enable it also while copying unencrypted snapshot, this is **how you encrypt an unencrypted volume**